derlin/swisstext-lrec/README.md

 1. `ngram_generator.py`: generate seeds by sampling n-grams from a list of sentences,
 2. `random_generator.py`: generate seeds by concatenating X words together.

+They correspond to the implementations described in the paper.

 # Running an experiment